 You don’t have to live on a farm to decorate in farmhouse style; you don’t even have to live in a rural area.
-You just need to embrace the casual feel, nod to tradition, and underlying heart-of-the-country vibe that typifies this welcoming, warm, and easy decorating style.
-Here are fifty bedrooms to inspire you as you decorate your own farmhouse retreat.Continue to 2 of 50 below.
+You just need to embrace the casual feel and nod to the tradition and underlying heart-of-the-country vibe that typifies this welcoming, warm, and easy decorating style.
+This bedroom demonstrates the emphasis on light and spaciousness that typifies traditional farmhouse style.

 Fireplace in the Bedroom

 If you’re lucky enough to have a fireplace in your bedroom, like the serene farmhouse bedroom from the wonderful decorating blog My Paradissi shown here, you’re already halfway to country farmhouse style.
-If you don’t, but wish you did, consider installing one of the many faux fireplaces that look almost real, but require no chimney or wood, and produce no flames or ashes.Continue to 4 of 50 below.
+If you don’t, but wish you did, consider installing one of the many faux fireplaces now available, which look real but require no chimney or wood, and which produce no flames or ashes.Continue to 3 of 49 below.

 Repurposing, recycling, and “making do” are ways of life on the farm, and that outlook extends to the décor.
 While old shutters are a great substitute for a traditional headboard, you can take the idea even further, as decorating blog Thistlewood Farms did here.
-An entire wall of old shutters is an unexpected—and entirely wonderful—way to add whimsy and eye-catching style to a farmhouse bedroom.Continue to 6 of 50 below.
+An entire wall of old shutters is an unexpected—and entirely wonderful—way to add whimsy and eye-catching style to a farmhouse bedroom.Continue to 5 of 49 below.

 Rustic wood and repurposed items are commonly found in the farmhouse style.
 For example, why settle for a traditional headboard when you could have a roughhewn and entirely wonderful DIY headboard made from old boards?
-And who needs a regular footboard when a vintage metal trough makes such a unique substitute?
-Farmhouse blog Buckets and Burlap show off both ideas in this cozy charmer of a master bedroom.Continue to 7 of 50 below.
+And who needs a regular footboard when a vintage metal washtub makes such a unique substitute?
+Farmhouse blog Buckets and Burlap show off both ideas in this cozy charmer of a primary bedroom.Continue to 6 of 49 below.

 Girl's Farmhouse Bedroom

 Buttery yellow is a classic farmhouse hue.
-Cheery as sunshine, warm and welcoming like a country hug at the end of the day, versatile enough to work with just about any other color, yellow walls set off the overall soft color scheme so prevalent in this casual decorating style.Continue to 10 of 50 below.
+Cheery as sunshine, warm and welcoming as a country hug at the end of the day, versatile enough to work with just about any other color, yellow walls set off the overall soft color scheme so prevalent in this casual decorating style.
+Yellows and white together create the clean, bright look essential to farmhouse style.Continue to 9 of 49 below.

 Two pieces of furniture you’ll often find in the farmhouse bedroom are a four-poster bed and a traditional wooden rocking chair.
-Put together, as in this authentic farmhouse bedroom from blog Farmhouse5540, and you have a room that feels as warm and easy as a visit to Grandma’s back when you were a kid.Continue to 11 of 50 below.
+Put together, as in this authentic farmhouse bedroom from blog Farmhouse 5540, and you have a room that feels as warm and easy as a visit to Grandma’s back when you were a kid.Continue to 10 of 49 below.

 No need for a traditional nightstand when you have an antique trunk ready and willing to step into place.
-Top it with a old-timey lamp, small pitcher, and vintage clock in a cute wicker tray, then back the whole tableau up with a classic country rooster sign, and you have this wonderfully country farmhouse bedroom from Savvy Southern Style.Continue to 14 of 50 below.
+Top it with an old-timey lamp, small pitcher, and vintage clock in a cute wicker tray, then back the whole tableau up with a classic country rooster sign, and you have this wonderful country farmhouse bedroom from Savvy Southern Style.Continue to 13 of 49 below.

 Wooden Chair Makeover